|

 -

--- a Unix shell script by Francisco José Marín Pérez which converts
+a Unix shell script by Francisco José Marín Pérez (with some

-iCalendar ('.ics') data files to a format suitable for use in your
+files to a format suitable for use in your PCAL configuration

 -